 Instead, when thoughts do come, gently return to thinking your mantra in a relaxed, effortless way.
 I tend to visualise two clouds – one is my mantra, the other contains my thoughts.
 This image helps me to switch back to my mantra when I find myself inside the ‘thought cloud’.

-When you have finished meditating, lay down and rest for 4-5 minutes.
+When you have finished meditating, rest for a few minutes.
+Never come out of a meditation abruptly.

 Avoid looking for immediate experiences or signs of progress because that hinders meditation.
 Just be confident that by ‘doing nothing’ you will start to notice the benefits of meditating during your day soon or later.